osmandapp/web/main/docs/user/widgets/quick-action.md

 ![Custom button Android](@site/static/img/widgets/custom_button_rename_andr.png)  ![Custom button Android](@site/static/img/widgets/custom_button_del_andr.png)

-To manage custom buttons, you can tap on one of them, then tap the *3-dot menu* in the top right corner of the screen and select an action.
+To manage custom buttons, you can tap on one of them, then tap the *three-dot menu* in the top right corner of the screen and select an action.

 - **Rename**.
 Allows you to change the name of your button.
 - **Delete**.
 Allows you to delete your button with all added actions.

+### Custom Keys Assignment

 ## Related Articles